Hemp twine has a wide variety of uses, including gardening, making jewelry, and magick.

 Hemp twine is inexpensive, but strong and long-lasting.
 Hemp twine is biodegradable.

 You can use thin hemp twine for making jewelry by threading beads and other items onto the twine.
-Polished hemp twine is generally considered better for making jewelry.
+Polished hemp twine (polished with wax) is generally used for making jewelry because it is easier to work than fuzzier unpolished or unwaxed twine.

 Thicker hemp twine can be used for macrame.